 The PCC, City and County Councils work together closely to co-commission evidence based support services which help survivors.
-The co-commissioned support services meet national Women's Aid, Respect and SafeLives quality standards as well as the Home Office's VAWG National Statement of Expectations.
+The co-commissioned support services meet national Women's Aid, Respect and SafeLives quality standards as well as deliver much of the activity set out in the Home Office's VAWG National Statement of Expectations.
 They consistently deliver high rates of positive outcomes, for example in feelings of safety and greater confidence.
-They have made good progress in identifying and reaching out to survivors from groups which are under-represented in service, such as disabled, BAME and LGBT survivors.
-However, there is more work to be done in this area, including to understand and respond to the needs of migrant workers, which is an issue identified nationally.
+They are well linked into and supported by health agencies including local NHS hospitals and healthcare trusts.
+They have made good progress in identifying and reaching out to survivors from groups which are under-represented in service, particularly focussing on honour based violence, forced marriage and FGM.
+However, there is more to do to meet unmet needs from other BAME survivors and further work to be done to understand and respond to the needs of migrant workers, which is an issue identified nationally.
+There is also a need to ensure that survivors living in rural areas can access support in the context of poor transport and fewer services in rural districts.

 In terms of crisis intervention, there are capacity constraints relating to agencies attending increasing MARAC presentations and constraints on the availability of refuge places, with new statutory responsibilities for local authorities under the Domestic Abuse Bill likely to increase demand for community-based services and refuge.
 Nottingham and Nottinghamshire do not currently have sufficient refuge provision and a substantial proportion of existing refuge space in Nottinghamshire is funded nationally, with Ministry of Housing, Local Government and Communities (MHCLG) funding currently supporting over 40% of the refuge units across Nottingham and Nottinghamshire.

 Temporary MHCLG funding has recently been re-awarded until the new statutory duties are in force.
-If insufficient national funding is available to pay for current and additional refuge provision, the new Domestic Abuse Bill may have unintended consequences by diverting local funding from wider domestic abuse support services to refuge.
+If insufficient national funding is available to pay for current and additional refuge provision and other accommodation based support, the new Domestic Abuse Bill may have unintended consequences by diverting local funding from wider domestic abuse support services to refuge.
 Local partnership working will be required to ensure no negative impact on domestic abuse provision.

 Despite national expectations and NICE recommendations for local areas to commission tailored interventions for people who perpetrate domestic violence, work in this area remains under-developed both nationally and locally.
 In Nottinghamshire there is already some primary, secondary and tertiary prevention activity in place to tackle perpetrators, often funded by the PCC.
 Nottinghamshire's DVA Integrated Offender Management (IOM) pilot has demonstrated a reduction in risk from high risk serial perpetrators and increasing the sense of safety of the survivors associated with them.
+In late 2020 the PCC secured national funding to roll out a new perpetrator programme in 2021.

-However, there is a need to do more to address perpetrator behaviour and there are gaps and opportunities for further activity.
-National evidence suggests that it is unlikely that a universal, one-size fits all programme will be found that meets the needs of survivors, perpetrators, commissioners and police.
-Given this, a strategic local approach to prevention work is needed, based on best available evidence and considering where resources are best targeted (for example at emerging low risk perpetrators or high risk offenders).
+However, the funding for the perpetrator programme is limited and there is a need to do more to address perpetrator behaviour.
+There are opportunities for further activity.
+Evidence suggests that it is unlikely that a universal, one-size fits all programme will be found that meets the needs of survivors, perpetrators, commissioners and police.
+Given this, a strategic long term local approach to prevention work is needed, based on best available evidence and considering where resources are best targeted (for example at emerging low risk perpetrators or high risk offenders).
 Any work funded should meet national Respect guidelines and complement Nottinghamshire's mature domestic abuse landscape.
 Great care must be taken to ensure that programmes are safe and do no further harm.